NagaLakshmi-N/ansible_apache/README.md

 Example Playbook
 -------------------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of playbook yaml to execute this role
+- name: Install and Configure Mysql
+  hosts: all
+  vars_files:
+    - defaults/main.yml
+  tasks:

-    - hosts: servers
+    - include: tasks/main.yml
-      roles:
-         - { role: weldpua2008.ansible-apache, apache_listen_ports: [80, 443] }

 License
 -------